bigeasy/interrupt/README.md

 `message` property.
 It is, in itself, not very useful.

-The error type is supposed to be subclassed the way it is in other languages, but for years `Error` would not subclass without [addition work](https://coderwall.com/p/m3-cqw/subclassing-error-in-javascript-is-harder-than-it-seems).
+The error type is supposed to be subclassed the way it is in other languages, but for years `Error` would not subclass without [additional work](https://coderwall.com/p/m3-cqw/subclassing-error-in-javascript-is-harder-than-it-seems).
 Furthermore, it was the only suggested use of subclassing in this prototypical language, so it never did feel quite right.
 Finally, unlike other languages, you can't catch an exception based on type.
-It was a behavior borrowed from other languages without the key benefit; that you could build type based `catch` ladder.
+It was a behavior borrowed from other languages without the key benefit; that you could build type-based `catch` ladder.

-The very useful stack trace you get in Node.js is a Node.js specific extension for Node.js.
-In order for `Error` to be useful to Node.js we've had to add a non-standard property that we in turn depend upon for meaningful fatal error exits.
+In order for `Error` to be useful to Node.js we've had to add a non-standard `stack` property that we in turn depend upon for meaningful fatal error exits.

 Interrupt organizes `Error` with custom properties so that you can start to program with exceptions and use the patterns that are common to other languages.